 The influencer is your face on social media.
 It is up to you to ensure that your influencer matches your brand in interests, style, and value.
 Sometimes it might be better to go with a KOL or KOC that has fewer followers but a stronger community niche that represents your brand.
 Since some influencers have large followings, but many of these may be not suitable for your brand.

 However, you should thoroughly research your chosen Chinese influencer before you approach them.
 Do not just look at the number of followers they have.
 Account followers are often artificially built up with bots.
 Instead, check for the engagement value in their posts.
 A small active fan base is better than a larger inactive one.

 To find influencers, take a look at the Alibaba-backed e commerce platform for influencers Ruhnn Holding, for example.
-An agency also listed on the Nasdaq since April 2019.
-It is the largest KOL facilitator in China with over 100 KOLs and has around 150 million fans throughout their social media platforms.
+An agency has also been listed on the Nasdaq since April 2019.
+It is the largest KOL facilitator in China with over 100 KOLs and has around 150 million fans on its social media platforms.